-Get to Know Team MR: Patty, Director of Integrated Marketing
+Get to Know Team MR: Patty, Head of Revenue

 After you get to know Patty, meet our Graphic Designer, Emily Zirimis, our Digital Director, Kate Barnett, our Managing Editor, Elizabeth Tamkin, our Audio Engineer, Quazzy, the woman who founded this website, Leandra Medine, our Photographer, Krista Lewis, our Senior Writer, Amelia Diamond, our Social Media Editor, Harling Ross, our Content Strategist, Yvonne Dunlevie, our Director/Filmmaker/Podcast host, Jay Buim, and our Junior Editor, Haley Nahman.

-You’re the Director of Integrated Marketing!
+You’re the Director of Head of Revenue!
 What does that mean and what do you do?

 It means that I work on building the Man Repeller business through partnerships that stay true to our brand and audience.

 The MR community is unreal.
 Reading the comments section humbles me.
 These are women who individually exercise a unique point-of-view, have the confidence to not take themselves too seriously and the willingness to be open to different ideas and perspectives that can challenge, reaffirm or expand their identities.
 That is SO RARE!
 And so special!
 Especially in media.